Salish ceremonial blanket (VK1) from the North-West coast of America, catalogued in 1828. Photo: Markku Haverinen/Finnish Heritage Agency.

 Ethnographic collections

-People who have travelled the world for many other purposes have also acquired items for the ethnographic collections, and artefacts have also been gained through the museum’s own collecting efforts.
-Sailors and whalers who travelled to China and Alaska were able to acquire souvenirs, exotic items and samples for teaching and research purposes.
+People who have travelled the world for many other purposes have also acquired items for the ethnographic collections.
+Sailors and whalers who travelled to China and Alaska were able to acquire souvenirs, "exotic" items and samples for teaching and research purposes.
 Furthermore, social anthropologists, such as Edvard Westermarck, used to collect objects as part of their field work, as was customary in the beginning of the 20th century.

-The collection also includes colourful pieces of history complete with fantastic stories.
+The collection also includes pieces of history complete with fantastic stories.
 C.G.
 Mannerheim, who served as a Colonel in the Imperial Russian Army, was sent to the east as a military intelligence officer in 1906–1908 – on horseback across Central Asia, through Tibetan territory and onwards to Beijing.
-In order to conceal the true purpose of his journey, he posed as a scientist, and to make this story plausible he acquired a sizeable collection of objects from the peoples in the region and took over a thousand pictures, which help to illustrate his two-year adventure across the deserts and mountains of Central Asia.
+He acted as a researcher, acquiring an extensive collection of artefacts from the peoples of the region and taking over a thousand photographs documenting the lives of people dwelling in deserts and oases along the ancient Silk Road.

 The collections have also expanded through missionary work conducted around the world, including the Ovamboland material collected at the end of the 19th century by Martti Rautanen.
-Newer, sizeable donations have complemented these collections: The artefacts of the discontinued Kumbukumbu Museum of the Finnish Evangelical Lutheran Mission were added to the ethnographic collections in 2015, and the objects collected mainly from the Himalayan peoples from the end of the 19th century onwards by the Evangelical Free Church of Finland were added in 2016.
+Newer, sizeable donations have complemented these collections: the objects of the former museum of the Finnish Evangelical Lutheran Mission (Felm) were added to the ethnographic collections in 2015, and those of the Evangelical Free Church of Finland, collected mainly from the Himalayan peoples in the late 1800s, in 2016.

 Some artefacts of the ethnographic collection are also on display in the National Museum’s Object of the Month series and the Finna service.